silas-inegbe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Sorted from the newest to the oldest
-Task -13 Create a script that takes a list of words as input and prints only words that appear exactly once
+Task -13 Create a script that takes a list of words as input and prints only words that appear exactly once Task -14 Display lines containing the pattern “root” from the file /etc/passwd